-Search for classes at www.sdcce.edu, select Choose a class, then select Fall 2021.
+Search for classes at sdcce.edu, select Choose a class, then select Fall 2022.
 Next, select Continuing Education and choose a subject from the drop down menu option.
-You may also select "additional search criteria" to identify a specific class by searching for a keyword (e.g. accounting or ceramics) using the "Quick Search" function.
-Culinary Arts and Sciences Search online using Subject drop-down menu: Foods and Nutrition Courses in this program will be offered as Hybrid, Online, and Online with set meeting times.
+Hospitality and Culinary Arts Search online using Subject drop-down menu: Foods and Nutrition Courses in this program will be offered as Hybrid, Online, and Online with set meeting times.
 CULINARY ARTS AND SCIENCES 900 hours.
 Complete in 36 weeks.

 Mandatory orientation and pre-registration required prior to enrollment.
 Visit sdcce.edu Examples of jobs you may be qualified for after completion of this program: Chefs and Head Cooks \$34,000-56,000/yr.
 Certified Personal Chefs \$27,700-60,500/yr.
 First-line Supervisors \$22,600-36,300/yr.
 Culinary Arts and Science I and Culinary Arts and Science II.
 Learn the basic principles of cooking, theory, food prep, safe food handling, and even how to make perfect pastry.
 Plus, you'll practice developing menus and managing food costs, to give you a good understanding of the restaurant business.
 This program is hands-on in an industrial kitchen area from day one.
-Classes are free.
-Materials fee is approximately \$425 for books, uniform and supplies.
-Requires completion of two courses: FDNT 681 Culinary Arts and Sciences I FDNT 682 Culinary Arts and Sciences II Culinary Arts and Sciences II Orientation is required prior to enrollment.
+Requires completion of two courses: FDNT 681 Culinary Arts and Sciences I FDNT 682 Culinary Arts and Sciences II Culinary Arts and Sciences I Orientation is required prior to enrollment.
 Visit www.SDCCE.edu to sign up for an orientation.
 Plan to attend all classes to help ensure the class will be held.
 Classes may be canceled due to low enrollment.
-(FDNT 682) This course provides an introduction to the principles of meat and seafood cookery, garde manger, nutrition fundamentals, and restaurant economics.
-Topics will include: principles of protein identification and fabrication, vegetable, fruit, and starch identification and preparation, and international cuisine.
-Students will also learn about restaurant management, standards, and menu development including food costing.
-Class is free.
-Materials fee for food and supplies is \$425 Culinary Arts V: Baking and Pastry Orientation is required prior to enrollment.
-Visit sdcce. edu to sign up for an orientation.
-(FDNT 675) This course will cover international desserts, bread and yeast dough production, cake and pastries, including puff pastry, eclairs, fruit tarts.
+(FDNT 681)Provides an overview of the culinary arts industry and the basic knowledge and skills required for entry-level positions in the culinary arts profession.
+Includes culinary terminology, industry history, food safety and sanitation, tools, equipment, knife skills, and foodservice operations.
 Class is free.